310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 We’ll make him the next captain, and then we’ll do as best as we can to support him, and… If we work hard, I’m sure Ryuseitai will be reborn.
 Next year’s when the real game begins—no, that’s when it’ll be our turn!

 That’s what I believe in.
 There’s hope for the future, so I can bear with anything that comes my way!
 {% endbubble %}

 {% bubble Subaru %}
 Hmmm.
 I feel like you’re avoiding the real problem here, or like, you’re trying to come up with excuses.

 I mean, all I hear about Ryuseitai is bad news.
 If things don’t go well, the school’s staff might have their eyes on you, or the unit’ll be demolished by next year, or something.
 {% endbubble %}

 {% bubble Chiaki past %}
 Don’t say such terrifying things… It’ll be just fine.
 No—I’ll make sure that doesn’t happen.
 I promise you: I *will* protect Ryuseitai.
 {% endbubble %}

 {% bubble Subaru %}
 I don’t think there’s much point to promising *me* that, but… Well, do as you like.
 It’s your life, Senpai.

-… Hey, if Ryuseitai really is reborn next year… and if you’re still up for that offer by then, and I still haven’t been able to do any work except solo…
+…Hey, if Ryuseitai really is reborn next year… and if you’re still up for that offer by then, and I still haven’t been able to do any work except solo…

 Invite me then, okay?
 I might agree to join if anything like that were to happen.
 {% endbubble %}

 {% bubble Chiaki past %}
 Oh!?
 Got it!
 That’s our promise to each other!
 Believe in me, Akehoshi-kun!
 A hero never breaks his promise with a kid!
 {% endbubble %}

 {% bubble Subaru %}
 Huuuh?
 When did *you* become a hero, *Morisawasenpai*?

 Also, don’t tell me the “kid” is me.
 We’re only a year apart, ‘kay?
 Gosh, you act so high and mighty…

-… But that’s okay.
+…But that’s okay.
 If only a hero really had existed when I was in the worst time of my life…

-… Hm?
+…Hm?
 {% endbubble %}

 {% bubble Chiaki past %}
 ?
 What’s wrong?
 {% endbubble %}

 {% bubble Subaru %}
 Uh… Look up there, Senpai.
 Is it just me, or is it a little too bright up on the roof?
 I thought there was a fire for a second there.
 {% endbubble %}

 {% bubble Chiaki past %}
 Hmm?
 You have such keen eyesight, Akehoshi-kun!
 And your attentiveness is incredible!
 You really do have what it takes to be an excellent basketball pla—Wait, what?

 <th>(Ooh?
 What are those people wearing our school uniform doing on the rooftop?
 Are they waving light sticks…?)</th>

 <th>(Is there a live show happening?
 No, wait, but… I don’t think anyone is allowed on the rooftop late at night, so…?)</th>
 {% endbubble %}

 {% bubble Subaru %}
 Ahh~ Is that the rumored “Yaobikuni”…?
 This is the first time I’ve seen them.
 {% endbubble %}

 {% bubble Chiaki past %}
 Y-Yaobikuni?
 The legendary story about eating mermaid flesh and becoming immortal?
 {% endbubble %}

 {% bubble Subaru %}
 Ah, no, I don’t actually know what it’s about.
 It’s just the rumor recently, I think.
 Sakasaki-kun’s in my class, see—He knows a lot about weird stuff like that.